gvwilson/thirdbit/src/fiction/in-heck/index.md

 Gumption struggled and swore as the bots carried him through the forest.
-Low-hanging branches scratched his face, and at one point his head was lower than his feet as they surged up a hill.
+Low-hanging branches scratched his face, and at one point his head was lower than his feet as they rushed up a hill.
 All he could think about was
 a particularly creepy scene from one of Special Leaf's story books about a raccoon who was turned into a bot and sent back to spy on the breathing.